heptarch/heptarch.github.io/drafts/portfolio.md

 solid purple; line-height:1.5">
 <b>Derisked return.</b><br>

-We can evaluate portfolios with a convex combination of expected return and (negative) variance.
+We can maximize a convex combination of expected return and (negative) variance.
 </div>

 Maximizing expected return ignores the *risk* altogether!